action: a literal or a print command in a production system.

 preorder: a binary relation that is reflexive and transitive.

-primary key: for an-ary relation on
+primary key: for an

 a coordinate domain